 Man the public email address

-Is your public email address the place where potential buyer queries go to die?
+Next, is your public email address the place where potential buyer queries go to die?
 Unfortunately, this is true for many companies.

-Yet this address (usually starting with [email protected]…) is the equivalent of the casualty ward.
+Yet this address (usually starting with info@…) is the equivalent of the casualty ward.
 Further, many of the patients are first time potential customers.
 Also, this email address is the digital equivalent of a front office desk.
 It matters who mans it.
 Many businesses do not have a structured way of monitoring and evaluating its usefulness.

 A few see it for what it is and have a person in authority managing it.